CourtneyDrant/pldm-lib/pldm-interface/src/firmware_device/README.md

 context validates the range against the component image size, permits the PLDM maximum padding, and caps the request to the negotiated transfer size.

-Called by `fd_progress_download` when the context is in `Download`, the current FD request is ready, and transfer completion has not yet been reported.
+Called by `fd_progress_download` when the context is in `Download`, an FD request may be sent (state `Ready`, or `Sent` with the T2 retry time elapsed), and transfer completion has not yet been reported.
 The result is encoded into `RequestFirmwareData`.
+The callback runs again on every T2 retry, so it can return a different range while a `RequestFirmwareData` is still outstanding.

 ### `download_fw_data`